Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Related Work

 \section{Related Work}

 \textbf{Learning-based medical image registration.} Medical image registration aims to estimate a spatial transformation that aligns two given images.
 Classical registration methods \citep{avants2008symmetric,klein2009elastix,modat2010fast,heinrich2012globally} typically formulate this as an optimization problem over a set of parameters describing the transformation.
 They can be used for a wide variety of registration tasks and can be highly accurate, but are often slow as they estimate registration parameters from scratch for every registration pair by numerical optimization.
 More recent supervised \citep{yang2017quicksilver,cao2017deformable,sokooti2017nonrigid} and unsupervised \citep{de2017end,balakrishnan2019voxelmorph} learning-based registration approaches \emph{predict} spatial correspondences much faster using a deep registration network.
 These learning-based approaches have achieved significant accuracy improvements by advanced transformation models \citep{shen2019networks,niethammer2019metric, tian2024nephi}, network architectures \citep{mok2020fast,chen2022transmorph}, training schemes \citep{hering2019mlvirnet,de2019deep,shen2019networks,mok2020large}, similarity measures \citep{tian2023same++,mok2024modality,song2024dino}, and regularization \citep{greer2021icon, tian2023gradicon}.
-However, few works have explored uncertainty estimation in medical image registration.
-Moreover, the diversity in architectures, training schemes, similarity measures, and tasks makes it nontrivial to combine uncertainty estimation methods with existing pretrained registration networks.
+However, compared to the volume of work on learning-based registration networks, few works have explored uncertainty estimation in medical image registration, as we discuss in the following paragraphs.